SumiSastri/chat-app/README.md

 export default NavComponent;
 ```

-### Task5 testing Twilio REST-API
+### Task5 testing Signin routes REST-API

-Decisions to make
-1. Use an API like Twilio?
-To test the Twilio-API install body-parser or axios - axios is a runner that has body-parser inbuilt.
+Add cors and body-Parser to project

 [npm install body-parser]
 documentation [https://www.npmjs.com/package/body-parser]

-2. Use Websockets?
-Check options
-3. Use Chat-SDK's like pusher? check options
+Test the CRUD cycle with users
+get - working
+put - not working
+post - not working
+delete - not tried

+### Task6 checking socket.io & Twilio API

+- Team interest in both Twilio and socket.io - research for both to develop user stories

 - What user stories - sms, voice, video 2-way or multi-way chats?
 - Authentication of sign-in -  JWT, Authy or bcrypt?
 - How do we style the logged-in user exprience components based on these decisions?
-- What data do we need to capture and where? - DB?
-Mongo/ SQL/ Python? based on these decisions?
+- What data do we need to capture and where? - Db of choice MongoDB

-4. Use bcrypt or jwt-tokens for security?

 Notes on bcrypt
 bcrypt-nodejs documentation [https://www.npmjs.com/package/bcrypt-nodejs] it is being deprecated
 recommendation to use bycrypt-js [https://www.npmjs.com/package/bcryptjs]
-Install it [npm install bcryptjs]
-Require it